 New Name-Same Commitment to Community

 In 2011, in order to reflect the full scope of financial services offered and its commitment to the community, the Bethel Building & Loan changed its name to Community Savings Bank.
-Even though a lot has changed since 1889, our commitment to community banking has remained strong for 125 years.
+Even though a lot has changed since 1889, our commitment to community banking has remained strong and consistent for 134 years.

 A new Page in our History

 In September 2014, The Home Building and Loan Company in Greenfield, Ohio merged with and into Community Savings Bank.
-We are excited to rbing the CSB brand experience to the Greenfield community.
+We are excited to bring the CSB brand experience to the Greenfield community.

 Copy of the Original Articles of Incorporation from 1889